emr-arvig/lldp_napalm_fix/README.md

         ]
     }

-There may be a better more pythonic way of doing this - I am by no means a python expert but this is what we are using for now as a shim.
+There may be a better more pythonic way of doing this - I am by no means a python or regex expert but this is what we are using for now as a shim.
 I have tested this using the output from a handful of IOSXR routers we have and it has applied successfully to all of them.

 The reason we needed to do this was essentially to get Netbox up and running and we were unable to use the LLDP connection methods without either sorting this out in Napalm or running through and fixing all the local and remote ports in our network (and, being an ISP, we only have access to a limited number of remote devices to make changes anyway).